ITT Inc (ITT) Dividend Report

 Dividend Growth and Safety

-ITT’s pattern of annual increases points to a disciplined long-term outlook.
-This is a company that doesn’t raise its dividend because it has to—it does it because it can, and because it fits the overall capital strategy.
+ITT’s pattern of deliberate, well-timed increases points to a disciplined long-term outlook.
+This is a company that raises its dividend because its financial model comfortably supports doing so, and because it fits the broader capital return strategy rather than being driven by short-term investor pressure.

 Cash Flow Statement